Connect to Cloudflare Gateway with Magic WAN

 In this tutorial, you will learn how to configure the Anycast GRE or IPsec tunnel on-ramp to Magic WAN, which connects to Cloudflare Gateway, from enterprise site routers.

 Before you can configure the Anycast GRE or IPsec tunnel on-ramp to Magic WAN, the following items should already be completed:

 - Added a root certificate

 - Cloudflare created and provisioned Magic WAN and Gateway

 - Received the Cloudflare GRE endpoint (Anycast IP address) assigned to Magic WAN

 - Established connectivity between site edge routers and the Cloudflare GRE endpoint via the Internet or Cloudflare Network Interconnect (CNI)

-Proper routing techniques, such as policy-based routing, should also be utilized on the site routers to match relevant Internet-bound traffic from the site’s appropriate local private subnets and route them over the GRE tunnel to Cloudflare Magic WAN and Secure Web Gateway for processing.
-Otherwise, such Internet-bound traffic would likely be routed straight out of the physical uplink of the site router without the protection enforced by the Cloudflare Secure Web Gateway.
+Proper routing techniques, such as policy-based routing, should also be utilized on the site routers to match relevant Internet-bound traffic from the site’s appropriate local private subnets and route them over the GRE tunnel to Cloudflare Magic WAN and Gateway for processing.
+Otherwise, such Internet-bound traffic would likely be routed straight out of the physical uplink of the site router without the protection enforced by Cloudflare Gateway.